unahouExosite/docs/portals/README.md

 ### Caveats

-API return messages may be subject to upgrades and improvements, e.g. additional fields can be added.
-Developers using Exosite APIs should not hard code non-upwards compatible elements such as field counts, IP addresses or header length.
+API return messages may be subject to upgrades and improvements (e.g., additional fields may be added).
+Developers using Exosite APIs should not hard code non-upwards-compatible elements such as field counts, IP addresses, or header length.

 ## API Endpoints
 ---